xrdocs/programmability/_tutorials/do-you-speak-yang.md

 |     Username      	|     admin                	|
 |     Password      	|     C1sco12345           	|

+We are going to check the YANG coverage for the below sandbox partial configuration.

 * Generate and play RPC
 * Export the call as Python script